 I go far out into places where human beings are small and insignificant

 Promising pieces go to the studio as studies and references for larger works.
-There they are tested.
-Then, if they pass, they are hung in the gallery to be shared and to show the initial spontaneous emotion of that outing.
+Sometimes the goal is to incorporate even more from that plein air experience - the wildlife that passed by or maybe the colors at that exact moment before the sunrise that felt like magic in the air.
+Then, if they pass the studio test, they are hung in the gallery to be shared and to show the initial spontaneous emotion of that outing.